 ou will be able to experience the beautiful gardens, see the whole art collection, and learn about worldwide culture at this amazing seaside property that embodies what Miami’s culture is all about.

 For lunch, you can visit the renowned Joe’s Stone Crab.
 Famous for its legendary crab legs, lobster, and shrimp.
 Joe’s does not take reservations and has limited parking so you might want to arrive a little earlier.
 Having said that, it’s well worth the wait, you won’t be disappointed.

 Finally, to end the day it is time to dance, provided you are over 21.
 Miami offers a wide variety of VIP clubs and live music venues to choose from.
 If you want something authentic and special, try Hoy Como Ayer, Yuca, or La Covacha, where you can experience Latin music and rumba like nowhere else.

-If you are not over 21 then the day is not over for you yet, either.
+If you are not over 21, the day is not over for you yet.
 You can still see Miami light up from the comfort of a Big Bus night tour.
 The perfect way to see the nightlife and avoid the stress of driving in traffic.

-Come lunchtime, visit the Art Deco District where you have many choices or restaurants and cafés to choose from.
-With its 1030s aesthetic, pastel buildings and seaside view, this is something a first-time visitor of Miami should not miss.
-Take a free walking tour to get a really in-depth look at this spectacular district.
+Come lunchtime, visit the Art Deco District where you have many choices of restaurants and cafés to choose from.
+With its 1030s aesthetic, pastel buildings, and seaside view, this is something a first-time visitor of Miami should not miss.
+Take a free walking tour to get an in-depth look at this spectacular district.

 To finish our three-day journey, I’d reminisce to not encourage you to try and find a festival.
-Due to Miami’s warm weather, you can find festivals all year around.
-From rock festivals to massive water fights, anything has a festival here, regardless of what time of year it is.
+Due to Miami’s warm weather, you can find festivals all year round.
+Anything has a festival here, regardless of what time of year it is, from rock festivals to massive water fights.